IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 &code_verifier=3641a2d12d66101249cdf7a79c000c1f8c05d2aafcf14bf146497bed
 ```

-If the access token request is valid and authorized, the Authorization Server responds an access token response message in JSON format with the following attributes [OAuth 2.1, Section 4.1.4]:
+If the access token request is valid and authorized, the Authorization Server responds with an access token response message in JSON format with the following attributes [OAuth 2.1, Section 4.1.4]:

 - *token_type* (REQUIRED): The value of the parameter SHALL be *Bearer*.